taliajmallo/rpgs/campaigns/End_Of_History/charsheet.md

 **Special** You can't select another dedication feat until you've gained two other feats from the Lunar Kineticist archetype.

-### Free Archetype
-#### Curse Maelstrom Dedication (2nd Archetype)
+#### Sentinel Dedication (2nd Archetype)
-You can manifest a curse maelstrom state in the following ways:
-- You succeed on a check, and accept the GM's offer to reroll
-- A foe forces you to roll with a misfortune effect
-- You fail a saving throw against a foe's curse effect

-While in a curse maelstrom state, you cannot benefit from fortune effects in any way, and all creatures other than you within a 10-foot emanation take a -1 status penalty to all saving throws and skill checks.
-You gain the Expel Maelstrom action while in this state.
-##### Expel Maelstrom
-[Curse] [Necromancy] [Occult] [>]
+[Archetype] [Dedication]
+You have trained carefully to maximize the protective qualities of your armor.
+You become trained in light armor and medium armor.
+If you already were trained in light armor and medium armor, you gain training in heavy armor as well.
+Whenever you gain a class feature that grants you expert or greater proficiency in any type of armor (but not unarmored defense), you also gain that proficiency in the armor types granted to you by this feat.
+If you are at least 13th level and you have a class feature that grants you expert proficiency in unarmored defense, you also become an expert in the armor types granted to you by this feat.
+**Special** You can't select another dedication feat until you have gained two other feats from the sentinel archetype.

+#### Lunar Mania (4th Class)
-Choose one creature within 60 feet to make a Will save against your class DC, and your curse maelstrom state ends.
+[Enchantment] [Impulse] [Kineticist] [Mental] [Occult] [>>] The full moon coaxes dormant madness to the forefront of the mind.
+Choose a creature within 60 feet of you.
+It must attempt a Will save against your class DC.
-**Critical Success** The creature is unaffected, and the curse's energy dissipates harmlessly.
+**Critical Success** The target is unaffected.
-**Success** The creature comes to house the maelstrom's wrath within it.
-It takes a -1 status penalty to all saving throws and skill checks for 1 minute.
-**Failure** The maelstrom strikes deep into the creature's soul.
-It takes a -2 status penalty to all saving throws and skill checks for 10 minutes.
-**Critical Failure** The maelstrom pitches the creature into a single fit of utter misfortune before burrowing into its soul.
-As failure, but the creature also must roll twice and take the lower result on its next saving throw or skill check; this is a misfortune effect.
+**Success** The target is Stupefied 1 for one round.
+**Failure** The target is Confused for one round.
+**Critical Failure** The target is Confused for one minute, but may attempt a new save at the end of each of its turns to end the condition.

+#### Blind Lunacy (4th Archetype)
+[Archetype] [Fortune]
+You do not count as an appropriate target for Confused creatures to attack, and whenever you are Confused, you have full control over the targets you attack (but must still use all actions to attack a target).

 ## Belongings
 Coinage: 05.75
-Bulk 3.1
+Bulk 4.1/6

 ### Magic Items
 #### Ring of Minor Arcana
 [Uncommon] [Arcane] [Evocation] [Invested]
 Value 160
 This rose-gold ring is adorned in the center by a somewhat ominous-looking horned skull.
 This ring gives you the power to cast the following innate arcane cantrips any number of times each day: detect magic, mage hand, and prestidigitation.
 Each is cast as a 1st-level spell.
 If you are an arcane spellcaster, these can instead be heightened to the level of your cantrips.

 ### Armor
-- [x] Studded Leather (3, 1)
+- [x] Chainmail (6, 2)

 ### Weapons
 - [ ] Dagger (.2, L)

 ### Gear
 - Silver Religious Symbol of the Sunlord (2, L)
 - Wooden Religious Symbol of the Moon (.1, L)